-If you or a loved one suffers from Benign Prostatic Hyperplasia (BPH) or lower urinary tract symptoms, UroLift may be right for you.
-Talk to your Jackson Urologist about this minimally invasive procedure to reduce your pain and discomfort today.
+If you suffer from Benign Prostatic Hyperplasia (BPH), UroLift may be right for you.
+The minimally invasive procedure can reduce pain and discomfort.

 What is UroLift?

 The UroLift System is a one-time clinical procedure that may provide immediate relief for patients with BPH symptoms.
 It is a safe alternative to medications and has minimal long-term side effects.
 UroLift is also the only BPH treatment that does not require heating, cutting or removing tissue – all of which can lead to erectile dysfunction.
 UroLift is considered a same-day procedure.
 Some patients feel an immediate sense of relief.